 Aside from the flavor and texture, the nutrition between gouda and provolone can be quite important if you are into dieting or healthy eating.
 The following information is based on 1 ounce serving portion:

 |Gouda (1 ounce)||Provolone (1 ounce)|

 |Carbohydrates||0.6 g||0.6 g|

 |Sodium||229 mg||245 mg|

 Which one is better, Gouda or Provolone?

-If you’re looking for a sweet, nutty cheese to use in desserts, or with fruit, Gouda is probably the best choice for that situation.
+If you’re looking for a sweet, nutty cheese to use in desserts, or with fruit, Gouda is probably the choice for that.

 If you’re looking for a salty, savory cheese to complement a sandwich, pair with red wine, or to melt on top of an Italian dish, Provolone is the way to go.

-If you’re on a low-sodium diet, mozzarella is a good option (see why).
-If you’re watching your cholesterol, Provolone is probably the better choice.
+If you’re on a low-sodium diet, Mozzarella is better than Provolone (see why).
+If you’re watching your cholesterol, Provolone is a better choice than gouda.